tBaxter/pi-smart-camper/README.md

 The camper in question is a 1972 Eco fiberglass egg, which is a clone of the [Boler](http://www.boler-camping.com/portfolio/history-of-the-boler/).

+I'll keep the code and necessary docs here, but put more general how-to, details and a running progress log on https://www.smarter-camper.com.

 Here's what's at least tentatively planned:
 * Plex, with a decent-size SSD drive to store movies
 * Temperature, motion and other sensors to monitor the trailer